-It is hoped that this S3 consultation will provide further, contemporary insight into the digitalisation challenge facing Irish enterprise, and we would like to hear from stakeholders about their experiences and suggestions for what more can be done to help.
-Some questions stakeholders might consider are:
+In response to the following question: 'It is hoped that this S3 consultation will provide further, contemporary insight into the digitalisation challenge facing Irish enterprise, and we would like to hear from stakeholders about their experiences and suggestions for what more can be done to help.
+Some questions stakeholders might consider are:'

-Q: Is digitalisation impacting your sector or region?
+3.1 Is digitalisation impacting your sector or region?
 How?

-1. A number of new enterprise areas (Data centres, autonomous vehicles for example) that have a strong digital component are in the process of being established.

-2. Some larger firms have digitised their processes and activities

-3. Digital Hubs are being established at many locations to facilitate online and remote working

-4. Not enough SMEs are digitising their enterprises where required in order to remain competitive

-5. Virtual and enhanced reality processes need to be developed more extensively across the region and resources put into this area.

-Q: Could your business or sector benefit from new digital technologies?
+- A number of new enterprise areas (Data centres, autonomous vehicles, advanced manufacturing for example) that have a strong digital component are in the process of being established in the Mid-West; - 2.
+Some larger firms have digitised their processes and activities; - 3.
+Digital Hubs are being established at many locations to facilitate online and remote working; - 4.
+Not enough SMEs are digitising their enterprises where required.
+This is now and will continue to harm competitiveness going forward; - 5.
+Access to broadband and high-speed internet continues to be an issue in some locations; - 6.
+Virtual and enhanced reality processes need to be developed more extensively across the region and resources put into this area. - 3.2 Could your business or sector benefit from new digital technologies?
 What support would you need to adopt these technologies?